Carlos Santana Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.30).
+- The Rockies' 5.28 team ERA ranks 26th among all league pitching staffs.

-- The Rockies rank 20th in baseball in home runs allowed (22 total, 1.3 per game).
+- Rockies pitchers combine to rank 23rd in baseball in home runs allowed (24 total, 1.3 per game).

-- Urena (0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.
+- Gomber (0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched) makes the start for the Rockies, his fourth of the season.

-- In his most recent time out on Wednesday against the St. Louis Cardinals, the righty went five innings, allowing three earned runs while surrendering five hits.
+- His last time out came on Saturday against the Seattle Mariners, when the left-hander threw 3 2/3 innings, surrendering five earned runs while allowing six hits.

-- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to opposing batters.
+- In three games this season, the 29-year-old has put up an ERA of 8.16, with 6.9 strikeouts per nine innings.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.